kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 [ResourceSlice tracker](https://github.com/kubernetes/kubernetes/blob/85734ac6b38e29a9a390520e7a5b6de1fbf5ff6b/staging/src/k8s.io/dynamic-resource-allocation/resourceslice/tracker/tracker.go#L56-L59)
-reacts to informer events for ResourceSlice and DeviceTaintRule and maintains a set of updated slices which also contain the taints set via a DeviceTaintRule and, starting with Kubernetes 1.35, the taints published by DRA drivers in separate ResourceSlices.
+reacts to informer events for ResourceSlice and DeviceTaintRule and maintains a set of updated slices which also contain the taints set via a DeviceTaintRule.

 The tracker provides the API of an informer and thus can be used as a replacement for a ResourceSlice informer.
-In the initial implementation it produced ResourceSlices with taints added to the `Device` struct.
+In the initial implementation it produced ResourceSlices with additional taints added to the `Device` struct.
+With that approach consumers are unable to determine which DeviceTaintRule status they need to update (see below).

-Now that this struct no longer contains taints, it uses the types from `k8s.io/dynamic-resource-allocation/api` to represent ResourceSlices.
+Therefore the tracker gets changed to use the types from `k8s.io/dynamic-resource-allocation/api` to represent ResourceSlices.
 The difference compared to the `k8s.io/resource/v1` Go types are:

 - Usage of `unique.Handle[String]` = `api.UniqueString` to speed up certain
   string comparisons - this had turned out to improve scheduling performance.
   It is less relevant for device taints.
-- `api.TrackedDevice` extends `Device` with a list of taints.
-- `api.TrackedDeviceTaint` extends `DeviceTaint` with a pointer back to the `DeviceTaintRule` for updating the status (if applicable) and with a numeric ID.
+- `api.TrackedDeviceTaint` extends `DeviceTaint` with a pointer back to the `DeviceTaintRule` for updating the status (if applicable).

-This ID is generated on-the-fly by the ResourceSlice tracker.
-Each new taint that has not been seen before is assigned a new number.
-During updates, taints from the same rule (when available) or with the same attributes (otherwise) retain their ID.
-It does not persist across process restarts, which is sufficient because the ID is only used internally.

-The eviction controller uses this ID to keep track of on-going evictions.
-Each eviction has its own rate limiter which gets instantiated on demand when eviction of pods starts.
-Idle evictions get removed to avoid constant memory overhead.

 ```Go
 // DeviceTaintRule adds one taint to all devices which match the selector.